mralko99/ASTLI/Second_delivery.md

 ## Changes

 ### Concept
--We decided to remove the feature of speed trapping, so to block speeding cars -We decided to remove the feature of turning off the semaphore
+-We decided to remove the feature of speed trapping, so to block speeding cars.
+-We decided to remove the feature of turning off the semaphore.

 ### Architecture
 We decided to try the detection on the edge, we would like to implement a queque on a raspberry pi to make the detection near realtime.